-- (c) Describe any commitment from developers(s) and other relevant parties to the infrastructure and housing development regarding the complementary environmental benefits described in your response to (b). - Developers (including KO) will need to comply with the on-site stormwater requirements.
-Once DC's are in place, they will also support further delivering environmental outcomes. - (d) Describe any known material environmental compliance requirements (such as regulatory requirements) which apply to the infrastructure and housing delivery, and your approach to complying with these.
+(c) Describe any commitment from developers(s) and other relevant parties to the infrastructure and housing development regarding the complementary environmental benefits described in your response to (b).

+Developers (including KO and RLC/RED) will need to comply with the on-site stormwater requirements.
+Once DC's are in place, they will also support further delivering environmental outcomes.